SURREAL ADVENTURES

 ‘You gone dry, matey… what kind of sailor are you?’

-Then, for an uncomfortable moment, he stepped closer, looking deeply into my eyes with a penetrating gaze.
-Then, laughing heartedly, he asked, ‘What do you have to eat?’
+Then, for an uncomfortable moment, he stepped closer, looking deeply into my eyes with a penetrating gaze as if searching my soul.
+Then, laughing heartily, he asked, ‘What do you have to eat, mate?’

 ‘Oh, yes, I remember it well,’ I said sarcastically.
 ‘It was on one of those cruise packages through the Caribbean islands – wasn’t it?’

-I wouldn’t take him seriously until I knew this wasn’t a ruse.
+I wouldn’t take him seriously until I knew for sure this wasn’t a ruse.

 ‘Good memory, Sebastian, indeed, we sailed out of Jamaica, Guadalupe, St Martin and a few other islands before they were known as such.
 However, there were never tourists since there were none.
-Our lading was a variety of spices.’
+Our lading load consisted only of spices destined for Europe.’

 I looked at him incredulously; I had never visited any Caribbean islands, although I had considered a winter holiday in Jamaica.

-‘Allow me to introduce myself,’ he said, ‘since your memory seems to have lapsed from when you were my First Mate.
-You once knew me as your friend and Captain, Miguel de Santandrés of Portugal.
+‘Allow me to introduce myself,’ he said, ‘since your memory seems to have lapsed since you sailed with me as a swashbuckler.
+You knew me as your friend and Captain, Miguel de Santandrés of Portugal.
 That might seem a while since we sailed between Europe and the Caribbean islands, trading in exotic cargo.’

 ‘Then tell me, Captain, why are you here if you’re not trading spices?’

-‘As you’ve probably discovered by now, being interdimensional has its benefits, so don’t be concerned; I’m sure we’ll get along splendidly wherever we might meet.
-Good sailors always find their way, at least when they’re not brawling or mutinying,’ he said with a guffaw.
+‘As you’ve probably discovered by now, being interdimensional has its benefits, so I’m sure we’ll get along splendidly in whatever zone we happen to meet.
+Good sailors always find their way, at least when they’re not brawling or mutinying,’ he guffawed.

-After frying a couple of fish over my grill, we dined on these and other foods, including some fresh, exotic fruits I had picked.
+After frying the fish on my grill, we dined on some fresh, exotic fruits I had picked.
 Our meal was nothing fancy, though he didn’t seem to care or notice.
 I hadn’t eaten much during the last several weeks since I was preoccupied with my internal battles.

 ‘Tell me, Captain, apart from what you claim to be a chapter from my past, what do you know about me, and how did you find me here?’

-‘Currently, in this incarnation, you are known as Dr James Phillips, recently employed as a sessional professor at King’s in London.
-I also understand you were a sailor for a short time before enrolling in a few fine institutions to study philosophy, completing your formal education at Edinburg, where you received your doctorate a few years ago.
+‘Currently, in this incarnation, you are known as Dr James Phillips, formerly enrolled as an undergraduate at Reading, and recently employed as a sessional professor at King’s in London.
+I also understand you were a sailor for a short time before enrolling to study philosophy, completing your formal education at Edinburgh, where you received your doctorate a few years ago.
 You now reside in London, or at least your battered body does.’

-It was evident that this Captain had some rather impressive psychic talents, having somehow accessed information on me from the field or possibly from Mo and Eli.
-Yes, that was it; they must have told him.
-Yet, as he went on, I was taken aback by how much detail he claimed to know about my sailing itinerary, naming several ports where I was docked, things no one should have known.
+It was evident that this Captain possessed some remarkably impressive psychic talents, having somehow accessed information about me from the field or perhaps from Mo and Eli.
+Yes, that likely was it; they must have told him.
+Yet, as he continued, I was surprised by how much detail he claimed to know about my sailing itinerary, mentioning several ports where I was docked—things that no one should have known, not even Mo or Eli.

 ‘Yes, of course,’ I said, ‘everything you said is correct… most impressive.
 So, why are you here if you’re not looking for shipmates to sail this impressive sailboat of yours?
 But how did you know I was here?’